Hiking the Congost de Mont-Rebei is a must, as it is one of the most beautiful and spectacular natural spaces of Catalonia.

 We recommend starting and finishing your visit from the car park at La Masieta.

 Here you will find an information point, gift shop, very cool composting toilets, and drinking water.

 The car park is operated by the Pedrera Foundation a not for profit private organisation modelled on the UK’s National Trust.
 They are funded primarily via the entrance fees to the eponymous Gaudi Building on Passeige de Gracia.
 They now own, manage and protect various nature reserves across Catalonia.
 Your €6 parking fee will be invested in the upkeep and protection of the area.

 Want to help out more?
 You can register as a volunteer with the foundation here.
-They do (or did before COVID) regular excursions to their various reserves to do activities such as tree planting, building and hanging bird boxes, dry stone walling and more.
+They organise regular excursions to their various reserves to do activities such as tree planting, building and hanging bird boxes, dry stone walling and more.

 Stage 1: La Masieta to the Suspension Bridge

 The spectacular views start directly from the car park.
 The flow of the river is controlled by a dam further downstream, it’s really halfway between a river and a reservoir.
 It’s usually like a mirror, creating amazing reflections of the hills that surround it.

 After about 1km you’ll come across the first suspension bridge.
 A great place to watch the huge Black Bass fish clearly visible in the crystal clear blue-green water.

 The suspension bridge marks the entrance to the steep-walled cliffs of the gorge.
 A path has been carved into the rock on the eastern bank of the river which allows you to explore the Congost on foot.
 It’s a very easy path, but there’s no safety barrier and a very big drop to the water below, so make sure any young children and animals are under control.

 The cliffs are home to many many birds, including vultures and eagles, highly recommended to take a pair of binoculars with you to get a good view.
 Make sure you keep an eye on the path too though!